St Michael's Cathedral, Wollongong: History

+Early European history of the area

 Aboriginal communities were present in the area, and first encountered Europeans in 1796.
 From the 1810s, cedar cutters operated in the Illawarra escarpment rainforests as the first European industry in the area.

 Dr Charles Throsby used the coastal Illawarra grasslands as cattle fodder in 1815, opening the area to European settlement.
 He focused his herd behind the fresh water lagoon, then situated at the junction of the current day Harbour and Smith Streets where he built a stockman's hut and cattle yards.

 The first settlement in the area now known as Wollongong was by Charles Throsby Smith, nephew of Throsby.
 He was one of the first to receive a land grant in the district and in 1822 was the first to settle on his 300-acre parcel.
 Smith's barn, located near Wollongong harbour, became the first school house in 1826 and then church building in 1828.
 A military presence was established in the area now known as Port Kembla in 1826.
 They were relocated to the area now known as Wollongong in 1830.
 They were replaced by a local magistrate in 1833.
 This activity was focused around the harbour.
 In 1834 Smith's land was nominated as the site for the township to be known as Wollongong.

 In 1834 Surveyor General Major Thomas Mitchell surveyed the town with the centrepiece of land devoted to the Church of England.
 As there was no Crown land in Wollongong, Throsby Smith sold his land to the Government, and it was transferred to the church.
 The surveyed town was bounded by streets to be known as Harbour, Keira and Crown Streets.
 The St Michael's site was the centrepiece of the town layout.